New Student Placement Exam

 The PhD Theory Exam is given to PhD students in late August.
 This comprehensive exam covers theory material learned in both the first and second years of the program.
 The exam usually offers seven questions of which the test taker chooses five to complete.

-PhD Applied Exam
+PhD Applied Research Project

 General Exam

-The General Examination enables your Doctoral Committee to assess whether the you have sufficient background of study and preparation of topic to merit commencement of your dissertation.
+The General Examination enables your Doctoral Committee to assess whether you have sufficient background of study and preparation of topic to merit commencement of your dissertation.
 Passing the General Exam means that you are formally a PhD Candidate.

 Final Exam

-The purpose of the Final Examination is to enable your Doctoral Committee to assess whether you have produced a dissertation that is a significant contribution to biostatistical knowledge and yourself have PhD-level training in biostatistical research.
+The purpose of the Final Examination is to enable your Doctoral Committee to assess whether you have produced a dissertation that is a significant contribution to biostatistical knowledge and you yourself have PhD-level training in biostatistical research.